LKummer/packer-alpine/README.md

 Avoid running Packer on Windows.
 This repository, Packer and Alpine all assume you are running on Linux.

-`answers` file for `setup-alpine` must use LF line endings.
-This might cause issues when cloning on Windows.

 ## Useful Resources

 * [Packer Proxmox ISO builder documentation](https://www.packer.io/docs/builders/proxmox/iso).